localeapp/localeapp/README.md

     config.reloading_environments = []

+### Blacklisting keys and namespaces (Rails only)

+To prevent certain missing translations from being sent to the Locale servers - in case of automatically generated keys from a gem for example - you can configure the `blacklisted_keys_pattern` option with a regular expression.

+For example, to prevent all keys containing the word "simple_form" :

+    config.blacklisted_keys_pattern = /simple_form/

 ### Caching

 To prevent localeapp from sending translations every time they are missing, add this config setting: